Empowerment Through Education: The Benefits of Health Coach Training

 Comprehensive Curriculum

-• Exercise Science: Knowledge of physical fitness principles, exercise physiology, and designing effective workout plans.
+• Exercise Science – Principles of physical fitness and personalized workout planning.

-• Chronic Disease Management: Approaches to supporting clients with chronic conditions like diabetes, heart disease, and hypertension.
+• Chronic Disease Management – Strategies for supporting clients with diabetes, heart disease, and hypertension.

 Promoting Public Health